epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 python3 -m pip install --upgrade pip
 ```

 Note that each time you open a new shell you will need to activate the virtual environment again.
-(Or place its bin folder in your path by adding `PATH=$HOME/ec-venv/bin:$PATH` in your .bashrc).
+(Or place its bin folder in your path by adding `PATH=$HOME/ec-venv/bin:$PATH` in your `$HOME/.profile`).

 (copier)=